Rainy Day Accidents

 During inclement, rainy weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
 Also, distance stopping time due to friction variables gets increased a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

 As noted, some cocksure drivers on the roads feel like enjoying the profound changes in weather by driving too fast on wet roads.
-This attitude can easily spell death or maiming to others sharing the streets with these reckless speed demons.
+This attitude can easily spell a wrongful death or maiming to others sharing the streets with these reckless speed demons.

 What Happens To Roads On Rainy Days?